MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ### Build a checked build with ASAN enabled

-1. Open a developer command prompt.
-For example, open the Start menu, type *Developer*, and select **Developer Command Prompt for VS 2022** from the list of matches.
+1. Open a developer command prompt: for example, open the **Start** menu, type *Developer*, and select **Developer Command Prompt for VS 2022** from the list of matches.
 1. Create a directory on your machine to run this example in.
 For example, `%USERPROFILE%\Desktop\COE`.
-1. In that directory, create a source file, for example, `coe.cpp`, and use the following code as its contents:
+1. In that directory, create a source file, for example, `coe.cpp`, and paste the following code:

 ```cpp
 #include <stdlib.h>